-The 2019 ACC Leadership Symposium will be hosted at NC State University on February 22nd – 24th with a focus on food insecurity.
+The 2020 ACC Leadership Symposium will be hosted at University of Louisville on February 28th – March 1st, 2020 with the theme “Reaching Social Change Through Storytelling.”

 The Atlantic Coast Conference (ACC) has long supported the efforts of its member institutions in developing student leaders – through athletics and campus life.
 Through the support of the ACC, each year 5-6 undergraduate student leaders (accompanied by a faculty/staff advisor) from each ACC university gather at a host university for a 3-day leadership symposium to share both leadership strategies and knowledge regarding a specific social issue.
 Each year, applications are available to undergraduate students at the end of Fall to attend the symposium in February of the following year.
 All expenses will be covered for students selected to serve on the NC State delegation.